freemann350/GNS3AdvancedNetworking/README.md

 - VPN MPLS
 - QOS

-This repo is mostly used for backups due to GNS3 fidgetiness, but can be tried and tested by anyone.
+This repo was mostly used for backups due to GNS3 fidgetiness, but can be tried and tested by anyone.

 The required files can be found on this [Drive Share](https://drive.google.com/drive/folders/1aVYDkGjsylTrrPmm9Ge2ACSttrJACF8t?usp=drive_link).